About us

 Traditional custodians of the land covered by the District are the Gumbaynggirr, Dunghutti, Birpai and Nganyaywana nations.

-An estimated 11 per cent of residents were born overseas.
+An estimated 17.4 per cent of residents were born overseas.
 Coffs Harbour has a growing number of refugees settling in the area.
-The main refugee communities include Afghani, Sudanese, Burmese, Congolese, Togolese, Sierra Leone, Ethiopian, Eritrean and Somali.
+The main refugee communities come from Afghanistan, Burundi, Congo, Eritrea, Ethiopia, Iraq, Liberia, Myanmar, Sierra Leone, Sudan and Togo.
 Smaller numbers of migrants also reside in Laurieton, Wauchope and Port Macquarie.

 Over the next decade, the District’s population is expected to increase by 13 per cent.
 The largest increases are being projected for the Coffs Harbour and Port Macquarie Hastings local government area.